 Perhaps the most important functional difference between Airtable and monday work management is the fundamental nature of how the project management tools manage data.
 A simplified explanation is that Airtable, as the name implies, uses a table as its foundation for storing data, while monday work management is oriented around tasks.

 monday work management uses a task as its core data element, which has inbuilt concepts like due dates, assignees and other fields already defined.
-There are also prebuilt reports, dashboards and workflows.
-While this task orientation might seem to constrain, the project management software has a rich set of templates and functionality that allows users to configure it for any workflow associated with time, from planning digital media releases to managing a sales funnel.
+There are also pre-built reports, dashboards and workflows.
+While this task orientation might seem constrained, the project management software has a rich set of templates and functionality that allows users to configure it for any workflow associated with time, from planning digital media releases to managing a sales funnel.

 Airtable and monday work management allow easy signup and provide a rich set of templates to get users started.

-By virtue of its template universe, Airtable allows users to share their bases as templates the general public can access. monday work management lacks this specific feature; although, users can share a link to their boards and essentially share their work with others, as long as they have the link provided.
+By virtue of its template universe, Airtable allows users to share their bases as templates (Figure B) the general public can access. monday work management lacks this specific feature, although users can share a link to their boards and essentially share their work with others as long as they have the link provided.